 Rest of the world: $50

-We make every effort to ensure your order is processed within 72 business hours (does not include weekends) in order to send the package to you as soon as possible.
-Delivery times vary depending on the carrier.
-If you require faster delivery, please contact us at 514-503-1185 .
+We do our best to process your order within 72 business hours (excluding weekends) so that we can ship your package as soon as possible.
+Delivery times depend on the carrier.
+If you would like faster delivery, please contact us at 514-503-1185.

 Do you accept exchanges?

-Exchanges are available within 30 days.
-Before returning any item, please contact us at info@staysharpmtl.com .
-Items must be returned unused and in perfect condition with the payment receipt and the original (undamaged) packaging.
-If the item shows any signs of use, it will not be accepted for exchange.
-If the original packaging is not in a condition deemed "resalable", the item will not be accepted for exchange.
+Exchanges are accepted within 30 days.
+Before returning any item, please contact us at info@staysharpmtl.com.
+Items must be returned unused and in perfect condition, along with the receipt and the original packaging (undamaged).
+If items show any signs of use, they will not be accepted for exchange.
+If the original packaging is not in a condition deemed “resalable,” the item will not be accepted for exchange.

-Our knives are guaranteed for 5 years.
-However, the warranty does not cover damage due to misuse or accidents.
-All damage must be inspected according to our standards and accepted according to them for the warranty to apply.
+Our knives come with a 5-year warranty.
+However, the warranty does not cover damage caused by misuse or accidents.
+Any damage must be inspected in accordance with our standards and must be deemed acceptable under those standards for the warranty to apply.

 Is there a refund policy?